ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

         :feedback_a: This would return 10 but there are only 7 days of the week.
         :feedback_b: This would return 9 but there are only 7 days of the week.
         :feedback_c: Remember that % has precedence so this would return 2 + (8 % 7) = 2 + 1 = 3
-        :feedback_d: Mod 4 does not make sense because there are 7 days of the week.
+        :feedback_d: Remainder 4 does not make sense because there are 7 days of the week.
         :feedback_e: This would return (2 + 8 - 1) % 7 = 2.

         Which of the following expressions return the right value for the day of the week (2) for Jan.
 8th 2019 given that firstDayOfYear(2019) returns 2 and dayOfYear(1,8,2019) returns 8?